michal-harish/yarn1/README.md

 **yarn1.site**                  | `/etc/hadoop` | Local path where the application is launched pointing to yarn (and hdfs-hadoop configuration) files.
 This path should contain at least these files: `yarn-site.xml`, `hdfs-site.xml`, `core-site.xml`
 **yarn1.restart.enabled**       | `false`       | If set to `true` any completed or failed containers will be automatically restarted.
-**yarn1.restart.failed.retries**| 5             | If restart.enabled is `true` any container that completes with non-zero exit status more than `failed.retries` time will cause the entire application to fail yarn1.queue                     | -             | YARN scheduling queue name for master as well as containers yarn1.classpath                 | -             | Optional colon-separated list of extra jars and paths available on YARN nodes locally for all containers and application master $CLASSPATH.
-This allows for large dependency libraries to be declared in scope `provided` and will not be distributed as part of container main jar, e.g. `opt/scala/scala-library-2.10.4.jar:/opt/scala/kafka_2.10-0.8.2.1.jar`. yarn1.jvm.args                  | -             | Extra JVM arguments besides the main memory which is managed under the hood as calculated from direct+heap memory as given in each container request, , e.g. `-XX:+UseSerialGC -XX:NewRatio=3` yarn1.env.<VARIABLE>            | -             | Optional Environment Variable(s) for each task yarn1.master.priority           | `0`           | Priority for the Application Master (`0-10`) yarn1.master.memory.mb          | `256`         | Memory in megabytes for the Application Master
+**yarn1.restart.failed.retries**| 5             | If restart.enabled is `true` any container that completes with non-zero exit status more than `failed.retries` time will cause the entire application to fail yarn1.application.type          | `YARN`        | Application type to be registered with the Resource Manager yarn1.classpath                 | -             | Optional colon-separated list of extra jars and paths available on YARN nodes locally for all containers and application master $CLASSPATH.
+This allows for large dependency libraries to be declared in scope `provided` and will not be distributed as part of container main jar, e.g. `opt/scala/scala-library-2.10.4.jar:/opt/scala/kafka_2.10-0.8.2.1.jar`. yarn1.jvm.args                  | -             | Extra JVM arguments besides the main memory which is managed under the hood as calculated from direct+heap memory as given in each container request, , e.g. `-XX:+UseSerialGC -XX:NewRatio=3` yarn1.queue                     | -             | YARN scheduling queue name for master as well as containers yarn1.env.<VARIABLE>            | -             | Optional Environment Variable(s) for each task yarn1.master.priority           | `0`           | Priority for the Application Master (`0-10`) yarn1.master.memory.mb          | `256`         | Memory in megabytes for the Application Master